Can Rugby Players Play American Football?

 Can Rugby Players Hack It In American Football?
 Or Vice Versa?

-With all the eyes on the news that the popular Jarryd Hayne had decided to pursue a career in American football and leave the National Rugby League, we thought it’d be great to unveil his chance of making it and all the challenges that hell probably face.
+With all the eyes on the news that the popular Jarryd Hayne had decided to pursue a career in American football and leave the National Rugby League, we thought it’d be great to unveil his chance of making it and all the challenges that he probably faced.

 If we have to look it from the angle of the American football fans, it would be more similar to the Marshawn Lynch leaving his NFL team (the Seahawks) at the age of 26 to join the rugby league located in Australia.
 Or perhaps the one who left MLB only to pursue a cricket career in India (Derek Jeter).
 There’s a lot of news about it underneath.

-Since his early youth days, Hayne has be trained to play naturally in the rugby league As a rookie, Hayne in his first year as a pro did a huge splash, also similar to what Russell Wilson did as a first year starter.
-Within his first seven years in the NRL, Hayne went on to just about all the award available, from rookie of the year to player of the year award, he was a young beast growing up.
+Since his early youth days, Hayne has been trained to play naturally in the rugby league As a rookie, Hayne in his first year as a pro made a huge splash, also similar to what Russell Wilson did as a first-year starter.
+Within his first seven years in the NRL, Hayne went on to just about all the awards available, from rookie of the Year to player of the Year award, he was a young beast growing up.
 “The fastest man in Rugby” is what he was named back then.
-In the history of the NRL, Jarryd Hayne is one of the most ornate and successful rugby league player.
-We don’t think there’s any achievements and awards left for him to attain that he has not already attained.
-But does being the very best in the rugby league makes him suitable and ready for another league entirely?
+In the history of the NRL, Jarryd Hayne is one of the most ornate and successful rugby league players.
+We don’t think there are any achievements and awards left for him to attain that he has not already attained.
+But does being the very best in the rugby league make him suitable and ready for another league entirely?
 Let’s break it down!

 The challenges that Hayne’s and/or any other players who tried to switch between Rugby League and the NFL;